joeldudley/standalone-cordapp/README.md

   * The installation of the `bad-cordapps:*` is commented out because they cause the node to crash.
 These can be re-enabled to test that they cause the node to fail at start-up

-* Run the automated tests by running `./gradlew client:run`
+* Run the tests in the `client` module

-  * Some tests are commented out because they cause the node to crash as part of normal execution.
+  * Some tests are disabled out because they cause the node to crash as part of normal execution.
 These can be re-enabled to test specific behaviour

 ## Bad CorDapp tests